-Corral’s scouting report is a wild ride into the highs and lows of evaluating quarterback play.
-Let’s begin with the areas that make him an intriguing and promising NFL Draft prospect before moving on to the things he’ll need to improve if he’s considered a potential NFL player.
+So, where does Corral stand within this pantheon of NFL Draft passers?
+His scouting report truly is a wild ride into the highs and lows of evaluating quarterback play.
+Let’s begin with the areas that make him an intriguing and promising NFL Draft prospect.

 Areas for improvement

 With his performances in the 2021 college football season, Corral has kept himself in the mix to be selected in the first round of the 2022 NFL Draft.
 However, some areas of his scouting report still require further improvement to be a viable starting quarterback option at the NFL level.

 While Corral possesses excellent arm talent, his arm strength isn’t on the same level as some of the other quarterbacks in the class.
 He’s prone to put air under the ball rather than driving it to the deep third.
 This has a detrimental impact on his accuracy on deep throws.